Canon eos 6D vs Nikon D750 Comparison:

 Connectivity:

-The degree to which a camera can communicate with its surroundings might be crucial when choosing a camera for particular imaging applications.
+The degree to which a camera can communicate with its surroundings might be crucial when choosing one for particular imaging applications.

 There is no such headphone port on the 6D.